-“I think it’s noticeable, having been Mr Remain all the way up until he got leadership of the party”. -Diane Abbot
+“I think it’s noticeable, having been Mr Remain all the way up until he got the leadership of the party”. -Diane Abbot

 Sir Keir Starmer is facing a rebellion over his decision to back Boris Johnson’s EU trade deal on today.